Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 The eMSP may also choose to specify a specific `certificateprofile` that determines exactly which SuBCA2 will issue the Contract Certificate, the validity period of that certificate and how the Subject DN of that certificate will be set (see [Section 3.3.1](#certificates-profiles-definition-and-usage) on certificate profiles).
 This parameter is optional.
 If not set, the default `certificateprofile` configured for this operator during the technical onboarding will be used.

-> **Note:** These two services also allow eMSP to add optional `metadata` object in the request body when creating or renewing the CC and associated CCB.
+> **📝 Note:** These two services also allow eMSP to add optional `metadata` object in the request body when creating or renewing the CC and associated CCB.
 This metadata enables the association of simple business classification data with the created certificate record in Gireve systems.
 It is not embedded in the certificate itself.
 This metadata can then be used to simplify reporting, filtering, and internal monitoring.
 For more information, see [Section 3.7.12](#metadata-usage-for-emsps).

 ##### 3.7.1.1.2 Option 2 – The eMSP generates the CC key pair and the CCB